paradimdata/project_chameleon/docs/source/introduction/installing_chameleon.rst

        from project_chameleon.rheedconverter import rheedconverter
        rheedconverter('example.img', 'example.png')

 This example uses the `rheedconverter` function, which takes two parameters: a `.img` input file and a `.png` ouput file.
-It is one of the simplest functions to test that the package is working.
+It is one of the simplest functions that can be used to test that the package is working.

 Test files can be found in the `tests/data/rheed` folder of the repository.
 The files that can are included in the package and can be used for testing are `Image107.img`, `rheed_test_image.img`, and `test.img`.
 When the functions is run, an ouput should be created with the name given to the output file.
 In the example above, the ouput would be named `example.png`.
 A full list of functions and usage examples is provided in the **Data Types** section.